raphodn/online-marketplace-dapp/design_pattern_decisions.md

 - I didn't implement an `emergency stop` mechanism because I haven't seen the course related to this subject yet
 - I did implement a `Owned` mechanism, that the contracts `Store` and `StoreOwner` inherit from
 - The code is separated into 4 different contracts, they contain their specific business logic and can be upgraded independently
+- The code is commented thoroughly
+- The code contains many modifiers to check ownership, do access restriction, and check basic math before attempting to run some functions